Graph theoretical approach to conformal correlators: The conformal squid: The conformal metric

-and we would like to demand that ${\tilde R}_N^{-1}={\rm const}$.
-Now, the reference configuration's lengths need to conform to just this one constraint instead of the previous $N$.
-This allows for the following compromise in our description: we first use all the conformal transformations to achieve the form of the reference configuration's weights $\tilde{w}_{ij}$ that we desire (unit squid or crossing symmetric to name a few).
-After this, we perform a dilatation of the weights, hence $J_1=...=J_N=\rho$ with $\rho$ some real positive number.
+and we would like to demand that \be {\tilde R}_N^{-1}={\rm const}. \ee Now, the reference configuration's lengths need to conform to just this one constraint instead of the previous $N$.
+This allows for the following compromise in our description: we first use all the conformal transformations to achieve the form of the reference configuration's weights $\tilde{w}_{ij}$ that we desire (unit squid or crossing symmetric, to name two).
+After this, we perform a dilatation of the weights; hence, \be J_1= \dots =J_N=\rho , \ee with $\rho$ some real positive number.
 This implies that all elements of $\tilde{W}$ are multiplied by $\rho^2$, which is invariant as a characteristic property of our reference configuration, resulting in its determinant being scaled by $\rho^{2N}$.
-At the same time, the length space is conformally transformed by the set of parameters $j_i = J_i^{1/\Delta_{i}} = \rho^{-1/\Delta_{i}} ~,~ \forall i \in \{1, ... ,N\}$ (note: not a dilatation) which has the overall effect of the radial part $R_N$ acquiring an extra factor of $\rho^{-2N}$.
-In total, \be \Sigma_N \longrightarrow R_N {\tilde R}_N^{-1} \rho^{2N} \rho^{-2N} \Omega_N \ee and we can choose a $\rho$ such that ${\tilde R}_N^{-1} \rho^{2N}=1$ as to satisfy \eqref{Radial_part_func_of_lengths}, up to an irrelevant constant that can be absorbed into $c_N$.
-To summarize, weights ${\tilde w}_{ij}$ may be applied in their most general form onto the reference configuration while keeping the radial part of the correlator as before, as long as a general scaling factor is taken into account and no other assumptions are made for the lengths of the reference configuration.
-In other words, there is no loss of generality in \ref{unit_squid_metric_Np}, which will be important in the following discussion.
+At the same time, the length space is conformally transformed by the set of parameters \be j_i = J_i^{1/\Delta_{i}} = \rho^{-1/\Delta_{i}} ~~~ \forall ~ i \in \{1, \dots ,N\} \ee (note: not a dilatation), which has the overall effect of the radial part $R_N$ acquiring an extra factor of $\rho^{-2N}$.
+In total, \be \Sigma_N \longrightarrow R_N {\tilde R}_N^{-1} \rho^{2N} \rho^{-2N} \Omega_N , \ee and we can choose a $\rho$ such that \be {\tilde R}_N^{-1} \rho^{2N}=1 , \ee so as to satisfy \eqref{Radial_part_func_of_lengths} up to an irrelevant constant that can be absorbed into $c_N$.
+To summarize, weights ${\tilde w}_{ij}$ may be applied in their most general form to the reference configuration while keeping the radial part of the correlator as before, as long as a general scaling factor is taken into account and no other assumptions are made for the lengths of the reference configuration.
+By doing this, any dependence of the angular part of the correlator on conformal invariants (usually in literature the invariants of the underlying length space $u,v, \dots$) is still present, only moved to all (in the general case) the intermediate quantities of the weights, i.e., ${\tilde w}_{ij}(u,v, \dots)$, from which we construct the angular part, making its dependency from the metric manifest.
+In other words, there is no loss of generality in \eqref{unit_squid_metric_Np}, which will be important in the following discussion.